In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In the same pan used for the steak, if dry, add 1 to 2 tablespoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the onion, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
 Stir in the beans, enchilada sauce, and ¼ cup [⅓ cup] water and cook until warmed through, 1 to 2 minutes.
 Add the steak and any accumulated juices and continue cooking, stirring occasionally, until cooked through, 2 to 3 minutes for medium.
 Remove from the heat and season to taste with salt and pepper.

-While the steak-bean filling cooks, prepare the poblanos.
+While the steak-bean filling is cooking, prepare the poblanos.

 3